Bukoba: Economy

 Kagera's Regional Commissioner resides and has his head office in The Bukoba Central Business District.

 Bukoba is the leading district in Tanzania with a high percentage of people with middle-class incomes.
 The percentage of people living under the poverty line is the lowest in the country.
 Bukoba has a new mall named Bakwata Complex that will start operation in September 2024.

-The city is flat, compact, and surrounded by hills.
+The town is flat, compact, and surrounded by hills.
 The town has a bus stand, an airport, and a port.
 A ferry used to travel from Bukoba via Kemondo Bay Port to Mwanza on Monday, Wednesday and Friday nights, and soon a newly built ship, the second largest lake ship in Africa, will make ferry voyages to Bukoba daily.